ntokos/check-aloxe/README.md

  - terminal (i.e. phones, faxes etc) status statistics for the PBX or a specific crystal number
  - trunk group channel usage statistics (busy vs total channels) for a given trunk group number
- - link channel usage statistics (busy vs total channels) for a given pair of crystal number/coupler number The output includes some basic performance data in format understood by icinga/nagios.
+ - link channel usage statistics (busy vs total channels) for a given pair of crystal number/coupler number
+ - application software identity (appid) information of the PBX The output includes some basic performance data in format understood by icinga/nagios.

 ## Compatibility
-- The plugin was written and tested for Icinga2 v.2.8, 2.9.
+- The plugin was written and tested for Icinga2 v.2.8 to 2.11.
 It probably works on Nagios/Icinga1 too.
-- It is tested for Alcatel OXE Releases 5, 6 and 8.
+- It is tested for Alcatel OXE Releases 5, 6, 8 and 11.

 ### Prerequisites
 - The plugin is built using the [Monitoring::Plugin](https://metacpan.org/pod/Monitoring::Plugin) Perl module.